How To Create A Phishing Website In 10 Steps

 Just about every service we use has an internet-based component to it; this includes social media, financial services, collaboration platforms, and the list goes on.
 If a cybercriminal can compromise any of these, the entirety of your online presence is at risk, particularly if you haven't enabled Multi-Factor Authentication (MFA) and have re-used passwords.

 While phishing websites are a crucial component of running successful simulated phishing campaigns, there's a lack of information on how to clone websites and host your own.
-In this blog, we'll outline how to create a phishing website.
-If you're interested in understanding how to host long-standing phishing infrastructure, see our blog, which outlines some of the steps to consider.
+In this blog, we'll outline simple steps you can follow to create your own phishing website from scratch.

 Locate A Website To Clone